 Are my appointments in person or virtual?

-Most of our therapists offer virtual sessions through a HIPAA compliant telehealth platform.
+All of our therapists offer virtual sessions through a HIPAA compliant telehealth platform.
 These video counseling sessions are confidential and you’ll use a HIPAA compliant “Client Portal” online to access your appointments.

 Is therapy confidential?